 One must have successfully completed Psyc 255 and be enrolled in Psyc 354 at the start of the program.
 In addition, students must have an overall GPA of a 3.5.
 It is also recommended that Psyc 440 is taken during one’s time on a Daniels team, though this course is not required.

-The Daniels Program accepts applications each spring semester for the following academic year.
+The Daniels Program accepts online applications each spring semester for the following academic year.
 Applications must be submitted by April 1 by both potential incoming and returning students.